iankloo/sigmaNet/README.md

 You have a few options available to change the aesthetics of graphs.
 Options are applied in a similar way to ggplot, but use the pipe operator instead of the "+".
 Here is an example showing most of the options you can use:

+(this thing looks terrible if you render it - just showing what options you can change)
 ```
 data(karate)
 layout <- layout_with_fr(karate)